ZuhangZHANG/rmc-model/docs/source/chap2.md

 ## 2.5.
 Energy demand

 Energy service demands from end-use sectors such as industry, transportation, and residential/commercial are calculated with socio-economic development projections and exogenous to RMC.
 These demands are generated through the utilization of a scenario generator implemented in Python.
 The scenario generator correlates historical GDP per capita to final energy demands at the regional level.
-It extrapolates the sectoral energy service demands into the future, leveraging projections of GDP and population growth.
+It extrapolates the sectoral energy service demands into the future, by leveraging projections of GDP and population growth.
 The scenario generator runs regressions on the historical datasets to establish the relationship for each of the 31 RMC regions between the independent variable (GDP per capita) and factors such as total final energy intensity, shares of final energy among several energy end-use sectors, and shares of electricity use between the industrial and residential/commercial sectors.
 With the input parameters, both the final energy intensity and the sectoral distribution can be projected.

-Sector-specific models are under development and expected to soft-link with the RMC in the near future.
+Sector-specific models are under development and expected to link with the main RMC model in different ways.